MattIPv4/hacktoberfest-data/README.md

 Now on to what you've been waiting for, and the core of Hacktoberfest itself, the pull/merge requests.
 This year Hacktoberfest tracked **267,408** PR/MRs that were within the bounds of the Hacktoberfest event, and **118,469 (44.30%)** of those went on to be accepted!

 Unfortunately, not every pull/merge request can be accepted though, for one reason or another, and this year we saw that there were **25,112 (9.39%)** PR/MRs that were submitted to participating repositories but that were not accepted by maintainers, as well as **82,319 (30.78%)** PR/MRs submitted by Hacktoberfest participants to repositories that were not participating in Hacktoberfest.
-As a reminder to folks, repositories opt-in to participating in Hacktoberfest by adding the `hacktoberfest` topic to their repository (or individual PR/MRs can be opted-in with the `hacktoberfest-accepted` label)!
+As a reminder to folks, repositories opt-in to participating in Hacktoberfest by adding the `hacktoberfest` topic to their repository (or individual PR/MRs can be opted-in with the `hacktoberfest-accepted` label).

 Spam is also a big issue that we focus on reducing during Hacktoberfest, and we tracked the number of PR/MRs that were identified by maintainers as spam, as well as those that were caught by automation we'd written to stop spammy users.
 We'll talk more about all-things-spam later on.